Új Szó: History

-On 2 January 1990, the banner changed to "Czechoslovakian Hungarian Leftist newspaper" and on the following day, its publisher changed from the KSS to the Pravda Publishing Company.
+On 2 January 1990, the banner changed to "Czechoslovak Hungarian Leftist newspaper" and on the following day, its publisher changed from the KSS to the Pravda Publishing Company.
 (Pravda means truth in Slovak) Three days later the weekly weekend magazine of Új Szó shortened its name from Vasárnapi Új Szó to Vasárnap.
 Later that year, the paper switched to Apollopress Publishing, then to Slovakopress, then to Vox Nova plc (which was established by the editorial guard of the newspaper) and again changed its banner to "independent newspaper".
-Its editors quickly joined the newly established Czechoslovakian Journalists Syndicate's Hungarian subsidiary.
-The banner has changed twice since, first in 1994 to "Slovakian Hungarian daily newspaper" ("Szlovákiai Magyar Napilap") and in July 2008, when it removed all subtitles.
+Its editors quickly joined the newly established Czechoslovak Journalists Syndicate's Hungarian subsidiary.
+The banner has changed twice since, first in 1994 to "Slovak Hungarian daily newspaper" ("Szlovákiai Magyar Napilap") and in July 2008, when it removed all subtitles.

 In 1992, 51% of the publishing company Vox Nova was sold to Socpresse to gain financial stability for Új Szó.
 However Socpresse soon got into financial trouble on its own, and had to sell the (otherwise profitable) paper to Rheinische Allgemeine Verlag und Druckerei (publisher of Lidové noviny, Rheinische Post and various other newspapers) in 1996.
 They soon grew their ownership to 90% in Vox Nova, before selling it, in 1999, to Passauer Verlagsgruppe, which fused with Grande Presse in 2001 to form the current (as of June 2008) publishing company, Petit Press, and thus Új Szó became "sisters" with various regional and nationwide Slovak newspapers, most notably with SME and The Slovak Spectator.

 Vasárnap was the weekend subsidiary of Új Szó until 2001 when the two became fully separated.
 Until 2001 both newspapers had the same chief editor.

 Meanwhile, the online version of the newspaper had launched too, first at ujszo.sk, which now redirects to the current website, ujszo.com.
 Both the online and print version of the newspaper underwent a redesign in July 2008, and the banner of the online edition was replaced by the newspaper's which was also somewhat redesigned.

+The newspaper is a member of MIDAS (European Association of Daily Newspapers in Minority and Regional Languages).